An approximate Bayes factor based high dimensional MANOVA using Random Projections

 \section{Introduction}

-The problem of comparing multiple group means continue to receive considerable attentions in literature, especially in the ‘large-p-small-n’ setting where $p >> n$.
-For the two (or sample) samples testing problem, the approaches proposed in literature all center around a version of the Hotelling's $T^2$ statistic.
-Namely the statistic used is \be T^{2} = C_{n}(\overline{\uX} - \overline{\uY})\trans\uS^{-1} (\overline{\uX} - \overline{\uY}), \ee where $C_{n}$ is free a data free quantity; $\uS$ is the (pooled) sample covariance; the sample mean vectors are $\bar{\uY}$ and $\bar{\uX}$.
-Unfortunately, in its original (\ref{eq:eqT2}), the $T^2$ statistic can be quickly become ill formed since it involves the inversion of a sample covariance matrix that is not positive definite when the dimension of the vector exceeds or supersedes the combined sample sizes.
-Various approaches exits in literature to help circumvent these limitations.
+The problem of comparing multiple group means continues to receive considerable attention in the literature, especially in the ‘large-p-small-n’ setting where $p >> n$.
+For the multiple sample testing problem, the approaches proposed in literature all center on a version of the Hotelling's $T^2$ statistic.
+Namely, the statistic used is \be T^{2} = C_{n}(\overline{\uX} - \overline{\uY})\trans\uS^{-1} (\overline{\uX} - \overline{\uY}), \ee where $C_{n}$ is free a data-free quantity, $\uS$ is the (pooled) sample covariance, and the sample mean vectors are $\overline{\uX}$ and $\overline{\uY}$.
+Unfortunately, in its original form (\ref{eq:eqT2}), the $T^2$ statistic can quickly become ill formed since it involves the inversion of a sample covariance matrix that is not positive definite when the dimension of the vector exceeds the combined sample size.
+Various approaches exist in literature to help circumvent these limitations.
 Solutions to that problem have centered around the following approaches.
-One approach ignores dependency between the features or groups of features.
+One approach ignores dependency between the features or groups of features \cite{ahmad2014u,bai1996effect,chen2010two,feng2017composite}.
 This has the direct effect of removing the issue of inverting ill-formed covariance matrices.
-References of these approaches can be found in (\citealp{bai1996effect}, \citealp{chen2010two}, \citealp{ahmad2014u}, \citealp{feng2017composite}) among others.
-A second approach can be viewed as a regularization scheme with a goal of making the sample covariance invertible.
-Two regularization schemes have emerged (\citealp{hu2020pairwise}).
-One regularization scheme uses a ridge type estimator for the sample covariance matrix (see \citealp{chen2011regularized}, \citealp{li2020adaptable}).
-Another regularization approach, which is in principle closer to a data perturbation approach than a regularization approach as we commonly know it, is based on a random projection approach.
-This approach works by projecting the originally high dimensional data to a low-dimensional embedding and perform the test in this lower dimension data, completely eliminating the need to inverse a rank degenerate sample covariance matrix.
-Reference of paper using this approach in the two group testing setting are \cite{lopes2011more}; \cite{thulin2014high}; \cite{srivastava2014raptt} in the frequentist setting and \cite{zoh2018powerful} in the Bayesian setting.
-Recently, there is a growing effort towards combining these two approach in the two-group mean testing problem (\citealp{hu2020pairwise}).
+The second approach can be viewed as a regularization scheme with a goal of making the sample covariance invertible.
+Two regularization schemes have emerged \cite{hu2020pairwise}.
+One regularization scheme uses a ridge type estimator for the sample covariance matrix \cite{chen2011regularized,li2020adaptable}.
+Another regularization approach, which is in principle closer to a data perturbation approach than a regularization approach as we commonly know it, is based on a random projection.
+Basically, random projection approach works by projecting the originally high dimensional data to a low-dimensional embedding and performing the test with these lower dimension data, which completely eliminates the need to invert a rank degenerate sample covariance matrix.
+This approach includes versions for both frequentist \cite{lopes2011more,srivastava2014raptt,thulin2014high}) and Bayesian \cite{zoh2018powerful} settings.
+Recently, there has been a growing effort towards combining these two approaches in the two-group mean testing problem \cite{hu2020pairwise}.